philinew/philinew.github.io/README.md

 ### News

-I am co-organizing the 7th edition of the Monash-Warwick-Zurich Text-As-Data Workshop, together with [Elliott Ash](https://elliottash.com/) and [Sascha O. Becker](http://www.sobecker.de/).
-It takes place on April 15th-16th, 2024 (online).
+I am co-organizing the Monash-Warwick-Zurich Text-As-Data Workshop series, together with [Elliott Ash](https://elliottash.com/) and [Sascha O. Becker](http://www.sobecker.de/).
+The next edition takes place on September 16th & 17th, 2024 (online).
+The call for papers will be out soon!

-We have finalized the [program](https://docs.google.com/spreadsheets/d/1grH4RabO30WuZ2Vn1Ld2wHCPQVSpFPEUyc7F04I7Cc4/edit#gid=0)!
-Register [here](https://forms.gle/BpYM7Apmr7PkaNU48) to attend the conference.
+In the meantime, you may want to check out the program [program](https://docs.google.com/spreadsheets/d/1grH4RabO30WuZ2Vn1Ld2wHCPQVSpFPEUyc7F04I7Cc4/edit#gid=0) of the past edition.
+Fill out [this form](https://forms.gle/BpYM7Apmr7PkaNU48) if you want to be added to the mailing list.

 ### Research